danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

-# JS0 Lesson Challenges
+# JS0 - Foundations: Challenges

+Use arrow functions for the following challenges.

+1. Sum of 2 Numbers
-Write an arrow function called solution that...

-1. takes in 2 numbers and return the sum of the 2 input parameters
+   - Goal: write a function called solution that takes in 2 numbers and return the sum of the 2 input parameters

-   - Example:
+   - Examples:

      ```js
      solution(5, 9); // Should return 14